 4 | Section 234F: Default in furnishing of return under section 139(1) within the time which is specified by the Income Tax Act |

 INR 10,000 shall be leviable in any other case.
-Note: in case the income earned or declared here does not exceed INR 5 Lakhs, then the penalty also shall not exceed INR 1,000 for the assessment year. |
+Note: In case the income earned or declared here does not exceed INR 5 Lakhs, then the penalty also shall not exceed INR 1,000 for the assessment year. |

-5 | Section 270A: Penalty charged for under-reporting or the reporting of income lower than the actually earned or made income.
+5 | Section 270A: Penalty charged for under-reporting or the reporting of income lower than the earned or made income.
 Penalty for under-reporting of income earned on account of misreporting of income. |

-200% of the amount shall be payable as tax (this shall be on the amount underreported reported income). |
+200% of the amount shall be payable as tax (this shall be on the amount of underreported income). |

 6 | Section 271(1)(b): Failure to declare income and file returns and comply with noticesNote: Applicable up to AY 2016-17 |